nordseele/hans/readme.md

-## Status: experimental / work in progress ⚠️
+## Status: experimental ⚠️

-OSC to I2c for Er-301, Txo etc.
+Although it is functional and used on a daily basis, this project/experiment is still a work in progress and is posted here more as a proof of concept than as a set of instructions to follow.

-Unless you know what you're doing, this project requires the "Hans hat" and a RPI Zero W
+It requires the "Hans hat" created specifically and a RPI Zero W.

 [Install](/docs/install.md)